-Goi tom is essentially the unwrapped version of the goi cuon.
-It is shrimp salad, packed with a wide array of healthy vegetables, such as cabbage, cucumber, daikon, and even jalapeno peppers!
-This is often ordered as a side and goes well with a bowl of sticky rice.
+There are generally few calories in Vietnamese food but goi tom is lighter than most.
+Essentially it’s the unwrapped version of goi cuon (fresh spring rolls).
+The shrimp salad is packed with an array of vegetables such as cabbage, cucumber, daikon and jalapeno peppers for a bit of heat.
+It is often ordered as a side and goes well with a bowl of sticky rice.

-In many Asian countries, congee is a food fed to those who are sick.
-It is easy to eat, to digest, and to absorb.
-The dish is made by the prolonged cooking of rice in water and letting the grains disintegrate so they become like a thick soup.
+In many Asian countries, this dish is fed to those who are sick as it is easy to eat and digest.
+The dish is made by cooking rice in water for a long time which, when absorbed, becomes a thick soup.
 Additional ingredients can be added, such as mushrooms, beans, peas, or even traditional medicinal herbs.
-Adding some meat, like shredded chicken, can add to the flavor.
+Adding meat, such as shredded chicken, can add to the flavour.

-A salad is typically healthy and lotus root salad is no exception.
-Rich in fiber and vitamins, this type of salad helps keep your digestion system healthy.
-Lotus root is also known for having a wide range of health benefits, such as lowering blood pressure, improving digestion, and reducing cholesterol.
-When you mix it with carrots, pork, shrimp, and herbs with proper seasoning, you will have yourself a nice meal.
+Rich in fibre and vitamins, lotus root salad helps keep your digestion system healthy.
+Lotus root is also known to have a wide range of health benefits, such as lowering blood pressure and reducing cholesterol.
+Combine it with carrots, pork, shrimp, herbs and seasoning and you will have yourself a nice meal.

 In Vietnam, clay pot fish and clay pot pork are two of the most common dishes.
 Clay pots have the ability to absorb heat and cook food evenly.
 The clay also interacts with the acidity in the food and helps to neutralize the pH balance.
-In addition, the food will take on some natural sweetness when cooked in a clay pot and you don’t have to use extra sweetener.
+The food also caramelises so you don’t have to use sugar.

 This dish is indigenous to the Mekong Delta region of southern Vietnam.
-A bunch of ingredients, such as pineapple, tomato, and bean sprouts are added to a tamarind-flavored broth.
-The tamarind is what gives the soup a sour taste.
-Fish and prawns are typically added as well to give more flavor and texture to the dish.
-Garnishes include garlic and chopped scallions.
-You can either enjoy the dish as a soup or get some rice vermicelli and make it a bit of a noodle soup.
+Pineapple, tomato and bean sprouts are added to a tamarind-flavoured broth.
+Tamarind gives the soup a sour taste.
+Fish and prawns are typically added.
+You can also add rice vermicelli and garnish with garlic and chopped spring onions.

-Rau muong is a delicious dish and often a favorite.
-It is water spinach that is stir fried with garlic, and you can pair it with steamed fish and a bowl of brown rice.
-It may be a little salty, but you can request it to be made with less fish sauce to lower the amount of sodium.
-Spinach and garlic are known for being packed with vitamins, minerals, antioxidants, and other essentials for every part of your body.
+This water spinach dish is stir fried with garlic and often paired with steamed fish and a bowl of brown rice.
+If it’s too salty for your liking, ask for it to be made with less fish sauce.
+Spinach and garlic are packed with vitamins, minerals, antioxidants and other nutrients.

-Vietnam is full of delicious fruit, especially in the Mekong Delta.
-You will find many fruit orchards scattered within its provinces, where you can take a tour, pluck them right off the trees, and taste them then and there.
-Healthy fruit that benefits your body and that the Vietnamese love includes oranges, mangosteen, dragon fruit, milk fruit, papaya, and mangoes.
-You often find these sold in street stalls with a fruit dip made of powdered chili, salt, and sugar.
+You will find fruit orchards all over Vietnam’s provinces, where you can take a tour, pluck the fruit off the trees and eat it right there.
+There are fruit stalls everywhere, too, selling oranges, mangosteen, dragon fruit, milk fruit, papaya and mangoes, often with a fruit dip made of powdered chilli, salt and sugar.